 The Executive Director of the 911 Board is responsible for the day-to-day operations of the Board and its staff.
-Board staff also provide staff assistance to the Board's six committees, which are comprised of Board members and other stakeholders.
+Board staff also provide staff assistance to the Board's six committees, which are comprised of Board members.
 Following are the committees: